-A5.1 THE SCHOOL BUILDING AS A TEACHING TOOL
+THE SCHOOL BUILDING AS A TEACHING TOOL

-esign features of the building.
+INTENT REQUIREMENTS BEST PRACTICES AND IMPLEMENTATION Introduce students to the environmental design features of the building.
+This credit is optional and may only be pursued with SCA direction/permission.
 Develop architectural elements or curriculum to engage students with the environmental design features of the building.
 Design Teams should list this credit as being pursued on the Schematic Submission Green Schools Rating System Project Checklist only if the SCA has provided direction to that effect.
-Using the building as an educational tool may include a combination of architectural and programmatic

-his credit is optional and may only be environmental design features of the as being pursued on the Schematic Submission Green Schools Rating System Project Checklist only if the SCA has provided direction to that effect.
-Using the building as an educational tool may include a combination of architectural and programmatic

-his credit is optional and may only be environmental design features of the Submission Green Schools Rating System Project Checklist only if the SCA has provided direction to that effect.
-Using the building as an educational tool may include a combination of architectural and programmatic

-building. provided direction to that effect.
-Using the building as an educational tool may include a combination of architectural and programmatic

-- provided direction to that effect.
-Using the building as an educational tool may include a combination of architectural and programmatic

-tool may include a combination of architectural and programmatic

-architectural and programmatic

-elements.
-Architectural elements might

-include special signage, display boxes,

-view panels of building elements.

-Programmatic elements might include a

-monograph appropriate for students or

-provision of background information and

-training for teachers.

-As coordinated with the school

-administration, students may participate

-in projects that educate each other and

-visitors about the environmental design

-features.

-Design Teams pursuing this credit may

-review the USGBC credit interpretation

-ruling on education programs for LEED-

-NC projects.
+Using the building as an educational tool may include a combination of architectural and programmatic elements.
+Architectural elements might include special signage, display boxes, view panels of building elements.
+Programmatic elements might include a monograph appropriate for students or provision of background information and training for teachers.
+As coordinated with the school administration, students may participate in projects that educate each other and visitors about the environmental design features.
+Design Teams pursuing this credit may review the USGBC credit interpretation ruling on education programs for LEED-NC projects.